.webp)

 In a town known for its quiet nights, Comox Disco imagines evenings worth staying up for.

-The average resident of Comox Valley is in their mid-forties with kids and a Costco membership.
-They’re in the routine of responsibility.
-This app imagines a way to shake the dust off with movement, music and social connection.
+The average Comox Valley resident is entering mid-life with kids and a Costco membership.
+So much time gets buried in routine.
+This app imagines a way to shake the dust off with music, movement and social connection.

-This event discovery and ticketing platform is part of an interaction design study.
-It explores how gamification and social features boost user engagement.
-The 'Spotlight' section looks at the idea of rewarding repeat visits through community interaction – a gallery where users can like photos and be featured.
+This platform is part of an interaction design study.
+Users can explore mock events in Comox and purchase tickets.
+The 'Spotlight' section looks at the idea of rewarding repeat visits through community interaction – a rolling gallery of photos where users can be featured.
 The finished design is loud and flashy, matching the energy of the events themselves.
-(Content is AI-generated)
+(Images and video are AI-generated)

 Kuhl Bike’s digital presence is dark and cozy, leaning into the shadows like a ride through the woods.

-Kuhl Bike is a boutique bike shop concept in the Pacific Northwest.
-The market is saturated with competitors, so the brand needed to stand out by building community and welcoming new riders to the sport.
+Kuhl Bike is a (concept) boutique bike shop in the Pacific Northwest.
+The market is saturated with competitors.
+The brand has to stand out by building community and welcoming new riders to the sport.